 - 1 large onion, chopped

-- 4 cups cooked shredded chicken – Check out my How To Roast A Chicken article for instructions to the chicken that I used in this soup.
+- 4 cups cooked shredded chicken – Read How To Roast A Chicken

 - 2 – 1 lb. bags of frozen corn, you could also use canned, but I prefer frozen.
 My mom always adds a can of creamed corn for some variety.